Skip to Content

 Sugar Pumpkin

-Sugar pumpkin (also called pie pumpkin and sweet pumpkin) is probably the most popular of the winter squashes - it's what we use in pumpkin pie, pureed pumpkin, and pumpkin soup.
+Sugar pumpkin (also called pie pumpkin and sweet pumpkin) is probably the most popular of the winter squash types.
+We use it in pumpkin pie, pureed pumpkin, and pumpkin soup.

 They're globe-shaped and have bright orange skin with bright orange flesh.
-They're smaller and sweeter than the pumpkins we used for decorations and jack-o-lanterns.
+They're smaller and sweeter than the pumpkins we use for decorations and jack-o-lanterns.

 Sugar pumpkins have a rich, buttery flavor and flesh that can be roasted to a smooth texture.
 Like all squash, it has a dense texture.

-Butternut squash can be used as a substitute and in fact, many companies that sell canned pumpkin puree use butternut squash or a hybrid instead of sugar pumpkins.
+Butternut squash can be used as a substitute for the sugar pumpkin.
+Many companies that sell canned pumpkin puree use butternut squash or a hybrid instead of sugar pumpkins.

 Butternut squash on a cutting board.